The Doctor Who Fooled the World: Reception

 The Times Book of the Week columnist David Aaronovitch wrote, "This is a remarkable story and this is a remarkable book… helping to explain the political and social predicament that now afflicts so many of us — the crisis in truth and its exploitation by people without scruple."

 Reviewing for the leading science journal Nature, Saad Omer praised the book as "riveting… a compelling portrait of hubris and the terrible dark shadow it can cast."

 Among other reviews, Michael Shermer in The Wall Street Journal wrote, "Exposing researchers who lie, cheat and fake their data often requires the work of courageous whistleblowers or tenacious investigative journalists.
 Enter Brian Deer, an award-winning reporter for The Sunday Times of London."

 Reviewing for The British Journal of General Practice, Peter Lindsay wrote that "This book needs to be read widely".

 The magazine Publishers Weekly wrote that the work in all is "a good debunking" that is "riveting" as well as having a text that is "logical, exciting, and enraging".

 Big Think website said, "Every chapter drops your jaw".

 According to Foreword Reviews, "This stunning work sounds an urgent message and demonstrates the essential role of investigative journalism in uncovering the truth."

+Awards

-In May 2021, The Doctor Who Fooled the World, won the Eric Hoffer Award for nonfiction, and a gold medal in the Independent Publisher Book Awards.
+The Doctor Who Fooled the World won the Eric Hoffer Award for nonfiction and a gold medal in the Independent Publisher Book Awards.